COVESA/iot-event-analytics/src/sdk/vscode/README.md

 # IoT Event Analytics VSCode Extension

-## Prerequisites
+## Requirements

+Following requirements have to be matched to use this Extension

+- Docker >=19.3.13
+- docker-compose >= 1.27.4
+- Node.js >=12.3.0
+- git (CLI) _any version_
+- python >= 3.6.8
+- pip _any version_

-All requirements will be checked on each command invocation
+Additionally, all requirements will be checked on the first command invocation automatically.

 ## Installation